 - Implement and assess strategies that are designed to increase the recruitment and the retention of faculty and staff from traditionally underrepresented groups.

-Adopted by the Rockford College Board of Trustees on March 10, 2003.
+Adopted by the Rockford University Board of Trustees on March 10, 2003.